dantecatalfamo/zig-git/README.md

 This project is primarily for learning purposes and not meant to be a replacement for something like libgit2.

-It doesn't support packed objects yet.
+It doesn't support pack deltas yet.

 ## Command